PrinciplesDotDev/principles/iterate-in-thens.md

 To iterate in ANDs you would go to one of those applications, update library 1 AND 2 AND 3 at the same time, then move on to the next application.

-This would mean you will have to understand 3 sets of bugs and each time you
+With this approach, you will have to keep in mind all bugs and changes required to update 3 libraries at once.
+Not only that, but the list of things that need to be kept in mind will likely increase with each new app and the interactions with updating 3 libraries at the same time may create complex behavior.

-Iterating in THEN approach:
+Iterating in THENs approach:

 Go to the first application, update library 1 THEN move onto to next application and update the library there.

-As your working through the applications, library 1 you have all the context for each app.
+With this approach you are focused on the context an individual library and all the associated bugs or things that need to be changed with that library.

 ## Definitions